 5. Team-oriented work needs courage!

-If cooperation is on an equal footing, it takes courage to engage with other mindsets and approaches of different team members.
-For this, a leap of faith is necessary with the willingness to conceive mistakes as an opportunity and not as a blemish.
-Not descriptive in the sense of "this is it" or normative, "it should be so" leads to the goal, but curative, "how about" as an invitation to a solution, even if it is not your own.
+If collaboration takes place on an equal footing, it takes courage to engage with different ways of thinking and approaches of different team members.
+This requires an advance of trust with the willingness to see mistakes as an opportunity and not as a flaw.
+Not descriptive in the sense of "that's how it is" or normative, "that is how it should be" leads to the goal, but curative, "how about if" as an invitation for a solution, even if it is not your own.

 Regardless of trends, tools, methods in times of increasing disruption of all industries, win Company against competitors who succeed in using their collective intelligence as a potential to be prepared in time for the necessary answers to future decisions.
 Relying on the wisdom of individual executives in times of increasing complexity may be easier and easier for top management, but it jeopardizes the future of successful companies with the antraught patterns of the past.

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.